Skills Options activities

 supports the building of relationships between people with and without

-Contracts - Skills Options contracts can include inserting, folding,
+Contracts - Skills Options contracts can include inserting, folding and

-labelling and ew@ste as well as a variety of other activities from
+labelling and a variety of other activities from Kurrajong Waratah's

-Kurrajong Waratah's own services and many businesses, groups, service
+own services and many businesses, groups, service clubs etc. Service

-clubs etc. Service users are encouraged to particpate in contracts and
+users are encouraged to particpate in contracts and all proceeds from

-all proceeds from paid contracts are used to purchase materials and
+paid contracts are used to purchase materials and equipment for the

 Creativity - Art and craft workshops are run with our Skills Options